-The Board of Management shall appoint an Admissions Committee to advise the Board of Management as to the applications under consideration.
+The Board of Management shall appoint an Admissions Committee to treat of the applications under consideration.
 This Committee will be made up of the Principal, Deputy Principal and a Teacher.
 Prior to the commencement of the admissions procedure each year, the Board will appoint the Admissions Committee in consultation with the Principal.